Actualizado Reviewed

 Selection of Antiretroviral Drugs During Pregnancy

-Selection of antiretroviral (ARV) drugs should be individualized for people with HIV who are pregnant or are trying to conceive.
+Selection of antiretroviral (ARV) drugs should be individualized for HIV during pregnancy or when trying to conceive.
 The availability of data about the use of each medication in pregnancy is a primary consideration.
 In addition, durability, tolerability, and simplicity of a medication regimen are particularly important for ensuring adherence and preserving future treatment options.
-Regimen selection should be based on several factors that apply to all people who are pregnant, as well as factors that will vary for individuals.
+Regimen selection should be based on several factors that apply during all pregnancies, as well as factors that will vary for individuals.

-Pregnancy-related factors include potential short-term and long-term adverse effects on fetuses or newborns, such as possible risk of teratogenicity, preterm birth, or effects on growth and development, and the degree to which data are available about these risks; pharmacokinetic (PK) changes in pregnancy; and potential adverse effects for pregnant people, especially those that may be exacerbated during pregnancy.
+Pregnancy-related factors include potential short-term and long-term adverse effects on fetuses or newborns, such as possible risk of teratogenicity, preterm birth, or effects on growth and development, and the degree to which data are available about these risks; pharmacokinetic (PK) changes in pregnancy; and potential adverse effects for maternal health, especially those that may be exacerbated during pregnancy.

 After reviewing key concepts about balancing the risks and benefits and PK, this section will define the categories of ARV drug recommendations in pregnancy: Preferred, Alternative, Insufficient Data, Not Recommended Except in Special Circumstances, and Not Recommended.
 Whenever possible, ARV drugs that are Preferred for use in pregnancy should be used.
-However, it is important to note that most individuals with HIV will be receiving antiretroviral therapy (ART) when they become pregnant and often are receiving Preferred or Alternative ARV drugs.1
+However, it is important to note that ART for HIV is usually being used when pregnancy occurs and often Preferred or Alternative ARV drugs are being used.1

 The sections that follow focus on the benefits of ART and recommendations for the use of ARV drugs in specific scenarios:

 Table 6.
-What to Start: Initial Antiretroviral Regimens During Pregnancy for People Who Are Antiretroviral-Naive provides advantages and disadvantages of specific ARV drugs and drug combinations in pregnancy, focusing primarily on considerations for people who are ARV naive, with additional information about other clinical scenarios.
+What to Start: Initial Antiretroviral Regimens During Pregnancy When Antiretroviral Therapy Has Never Been Received provides advantages and disadvantages of specific ARV drugs and drug combinations in pregnancy, focusing primarily on considerations when ARV drugs have never been used, with additional information about other clinical scenarios.

 Table 7.
-Situation-Specific Recommendations for Use of Antiretroviral Drugs in Pregnant People and Nonpregnant People Who Are Trying to Conceive for a variety of clinical scenarios consolidates these scenario-specific recommendations for the use of ARV drugs in people with HIV who are trying to conceive or are pregnant into a single table for ease of reference.
+Situation-Specific Recommendations for Use of Antiretroviral Drugs During Pregnancy and When Trying to Conceive for a variety of clinical scenarios consolidates these scenario-specific recommendations for the use of ARV drugs for HIV when trying to conceive or during pregnancy into a single table for ease of reference.

 Table 14.
-Antiretroviral Drug Use in Pregnant People with HIV Infection: Pharmacokinetic and Toxicity Data in Human Pregnancy and Recommendations for Use in Pregnancy and Appendix B: Supplement: Safety and Toxicity of Individual Antiretroviral Agents in Pregnancy provide information about individual drugs, including dosing and PK data in pregnancy.
+Antiretroviral Drug Use in Pregnancy: Pharmacokinetic and Toxicity Data in Human Pregnancy and Recommendations for Use in Pregnancy and Appendix B: Safety and Toxicity of Individual Antiretroviral Agents in Pregnancy provide information about individual drugs, including dosing and PK data in pregnancy.

 Balancing Risks and Benefits of ART in the Face of Limited Data

-The selection of which ARV drugs to use during pregnancy or when trying to conceive is best made through shared decision-making between the pregnant individual and the health care provider following comprehensive discussion of the known benefits, as well as potential risks to the pregnant individual and the fetus2 (see Appendix C: Antiretroviral Counseling Guide for Health Care Providers).
-Data about the PK, teratogenicity, and safety of individual ARV drugs during pregnancy are provided in Appendix B: Supplement: Safety and Toxicity of Individual Antiretroviral Agents in Pregnancy.
+The selection of which ARV drugs to use during pregnancy or when trying to conceive is best made through shared decision-making between the patient and the health care provider following comprehensive discussion of the known benefits, as well as potential risks to maternal and fetal health2 (see Appendix C: Antiretroviral Counseling Guide for Health Care Providers).
+Data about the PK, teratogenicity, and safety of individual ARV drugs during pregnancy are provided in Appendix B: Safety and Toxicity of Individual Antiretroviral Agents in Pregnancy.

-Pregnant people often are excluded from clinical trials of ARV drugs.
-As a result, data regarding the PK, drug safety, and efficacy of new ARV drugs often are limited to nonpregnant adults.3,4 Information about the efficacy of ARV drugs for treatment of pregnant people can be extrapolated from evidence of efficacy in nonpregnant adults, as long as direct PK evaluation in pregnant people demonstrates drug exposures in pregnancy that are within the effective range in nonpregnant adults.
-Similarly, ART regimens that result in viral suppression throughout pregnancy are likely to be effective in preventing vertical transmission of HIV.
+Pregnancy often results in exclusion from clinical trials of ARV drugs.
+As a result, data regarding the PK, drug safety, and efficacy of new ARV drugs often are limited to nonpregnant adults.3, 4 Information about the efficacy of ARV drugs for treatment of HIV in pregnancy can be extrapolated from evidence of efficacy in nonpregnant adults, as long as direct PK evaluation in pregnancy demonstrates drug exposures in pregnancy that are within the effective range in nonpregnant adults.
+Similarly, ART regimens that result in viral suppression throughout pregnancy are likely to be effective in preventing perinatal transmission of HIV.
 To expedite the investigation of new ARV drugs during pregnancy, it is essential that studies evaluate the PK of these drugs during pregnancy as soon as possible after dosing in nonpregnant people is established.
-In addition, clinical trials should carefully evaluate the safety of ARV drugs in people of childbearing potential, and measurement of efficacy should be included as a secondary endpoint in pregnant people.5
+There is a median delay of 6 years between the registration of new ARVs and the first published PK data in pregnancy.5 In addition, clinical trials should carefully evaluate the safety of ARV drugs in the setting of childbearing potential, and measurement of efficacy should be included as a secondary endpoint in pregnancy.6

-Drugs with known benefits to people who are not pregnant should not be withheld during pregnancy unless they have known adverse effects in pregnant people, fetuses, or infants and these adverse effects outweigh the benefits to pregnant patients or adequate drug levels are not likely to be attained during pregnancy.
+Drugs with known benefits to people who are not pregnant should not be withheld during pregnancy unless they have known adverse effects for maternal, fetal, or infant health and these adverse effects outweigh the maternal benefits or adequate drug levels are not likely to be attained during pregnancy.
 Pregnancy or the potential for pregnancy should not preclude the use of optimal drug regimens.

-It is important to discuss the clear benefits of ART for maternal health and prevention of HIV transmission to the infant and sexual partners, as well as the limitations of available data on individual drugs.6 Data about the benefits of ART are summarized and discussed in Recommendations for the Use of Antiretroviral Drugs to Prevent Perinatal HIV Transmission and Improve Health for Pregnant People.
-Overall, data are limited on the risks associated with using Preferred and Alternative ARV drugs other than tenofovir disoproxil fumarate (TDF), emtricitabine (FTC), lamivudine (3TC), efavirenz (EFV), and dolutegravir (DTG) when used during preconception or in very early pregnancy.
+It is important for providers to counsel about the clear benefits of ART for maternal health and prevention of HIV transmission to the infant and sexual partners, as well as the limitations of available data on individual drugs.7 Data about the benefits of ART are summarized and discussed in recommendations for the Use of Antiretroviral Drugs to Prevent Perinatal HIV Transmission and Improve Health During Pregnancy.
+Overall, data are limited on the risks associated with using Preferred and Alternative ARV drugs other than tenofovir disoproxil fumarate, emtricitabine, lamivudine, efavirenz (EFV), and dolutegravir (DTG) during preconception or in very early pregnancy.
 Importantly, this lack of data indicates neither the presence nor the absence of risk.
-For more details and information about other drugs, please see Teratogenicity, Antiretroviral Drug Regimens and Pregnancy Outcomes, Appendix C: Antiretroviral Counseling Guide for Health Care Providers, and Appendix B: Supplement: Safety and Toxicity of Individual Antiretroviral Agents in Pregnancy.
+For more details and information about other drugs, please see Teratogenicity, Antiretroviral Drug Regimens and Pregnancy Outcomes, Appendix C: Antiretroviral Counseling Guide for Health Care Providers, and Appendix B: Safety and Toxicity of Individual Antiretroviral Agents in Pregnancy.

 Preterm Birth and Other Adverse Pregnancy Outcomes

 The risk of other adverse pregnancy outcomes that are more common than birth defects also should be considered when selecting ART regimens (see Antiretroviral Drug Regimens and Pregnancy Outcomes).
-For example, the use of some protease inhibitors, particularly lopinavir/ritonavir (no longer recommended except in special circumstances), has been associated with an increased risk of preterm birth, which may lead to an increase in infant morbidity and mortality.7,8,10
+For example, the use of some protease inhibitors (PIs), particularly lopinavir/ritonavir (no longer recommended except in special circumstances), has been associated with an increased risk of preterm birth, which may lead to an increase in infant morbidity and mortality.8-10

 Maternal Health Outcomes